karinacomk/clojure/README.md

 # estoque

-A Clojure library designed to ... to learn Clojure :)
+A Clojure library designed to ... learn Clojure :)

 ## Usage